lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/README.md

 <img width="800" alt="50" src="https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/71435e82-ee69-4962-a084-3e6824d0b130">

 ## Feature Engineering
 Principal component analysis (PCA) is a commonly used dimension reduction technique in data engineering.
 It can save computation time and reduce model complexity and noise.
-Therefore, we choose to employ PCA on our data.
-We proceed with the following steps: data standardization (see Table 3), principal component selection (see Figures 5 and 6), and data transformation (see Table 4).
-After standardizing data, we use 70 percent of variance as a threshold and select 17 principal components.
+Therefore, we chose to employ PCA on our data.
+We proceeded with the following steps: data standardization (see Table 3), principal component selection (see Figures 5 and 6), and data transformation (see Table 4).
+After standardizing data, we selected 17 principal components, which explain around 70 percent of the total variance in the original data.
+Subsequently, data were transformed with principal components.

 #### Table 3: Standardizing data
 ![standardized user data](https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/26ff864f-2d60-4622-b874-a7b4f3477905)